DanBradbury/LeagueApi/README.md

 | /api/lol/{region}/v2.4/team/by-summoner/{summonerIds} | Get teams mapped by summoner ID for a given list of summoner IDs. |
 | /api/lol/{region}/v2.4/team/{teamIds} | Get teams mapped by team ID for a given list of team IDs. |

-### Currently Unsupported API Operations
-> Will be updated until all APIs are fully supported

 * current-game-v1.0

 |             |             |